Convergence and concentration properties of constant step-size SGD through Markov chains: Introduction

 Note that certain recent works design \emph{robust} variants of SGD achieving sub-Gaussian deviation bounds on the last iterate with only a second moment assumption on the gradient~\cite{tsai2022heavy, gorbunov2020stochastic}.
 Similar results were later obtained under even weaker gradient moment assumptions~\cite{sadiev2023high, nguyen2023high}.
 However, in this work, we focus on the \emph{classical} SGD algorithm and the properties inherited by its iterates from the gradient samples.

 \paragraph{Polyak-Ruppert averaging.} The averaging procedure introduced by~\cite{polyak1992acceleration, ruppert1988efficient} was also studied by~\cite{gyorfi1996averaged, defossez2015averaged} who proved asymptotic convergence properties.
 Non-asymptotic results and additional developments appeared in the works of~\cite{moulines2011non, dieuleveut2016nonparametric, dieuleveut2017harder, jain2016parallelizing, jain2017markov, lakshminarayanan2018linear} with particular attention to least-squares, logistic regression and kernel-based methods.
 In particular, non-asymptotic results of convergence in expectation were obtained for averaged SGD in~\cite{dieuleveut2017harder, lakshminarayanan2018linear, neu2018iterate, rakhlin2011making}.
 Among such results, some demonstrate the advantages of special averaging schemes~\cite{shamir2013stochastic, lacoste2012simpler}.
+The authors of~\cite{gadat2017optimal} prove a tight non-asymptotic $L^2$ convergence result for averaged iterates with decreasing step-size.
 Finally, some relatively recent works obtained high probability concentration bounds for Polyak Ruppert averaging with and without sub-Gaussian assumptions on the data~\cite{mou2020linear, lou2022beyond}.